 What are appropriate examples of dancing in Pentecostalism?

 While most Pentecostals suggest caution, especially to young people, when it comes to dancing, many agree that there are forms and expressions of it that are healthy and holy.
+(Also see the full article Do Pentecostals Believe Jesus Is God?)

 Certain forms of dancing are good physical activity and can help people steward their bodies.
 Dancing can also be healthy in the sense of being good for a marriage as a husband and wife are doing an enjoyable activity together that promotes wellness and can involve affectionate touching.